PagerDuty/pdagent/build-linux/howto.md

 If you use a different `homedir`, please adjust the `homedir` parameter in the following instructions accordingly.
 Specifically, the `make ubuntu` command and other like build automations assume the value to be `gpg-deb`.

+## Docker

+Docker has issues with systemd and so, if you want to install and test the package, you will need to build the package with `SKIP_SYSTEMD` set to `true` in `build-linux/make_common.env`.
+However, for any package you publish, make sure `SKIP_SYSTEMD` is set to `false`.

 ## Ubuntu

 Building the .deb: